-You can set up your environment to apply a proxy preprocessor rule only when multiple conditions are met or when certain conditions are met and other conditions are not met.
+You can configure Wavefront proxies with preprocessor rules that apply only when multiple conditions are met or when certain conditions are met and other conditions are not met.

 *blacklist